Models, Reviews, Prices, Videos, and More

 Release Date: 14 April 2016

-The Oticon Opn miniRITE has a push button (program control and volume control), water resistant coating, an ingress protection rating of IP68, rechargeable batteries, uses size 312 hearing aid batteries, is Android compatible, and is Made For iPhone.
+The Oticon Opn miniRITE has a push button (program control, volume control, and mute control), water resistant coating, an ingress protection rating of IP68, rechargeable batteries, uses size 312 hearing aid batteries, is Android compatible, and is Made For iPhone.

 Professionally-fitted hearing aid